Introduction

 Framesworks Used

 • Spring Boot: this ia mainly a backend framework developed for Java to create API endpoints.
-I have used this framework in two of my projects: Restaurant Ordering System and a Car Tracking Application.
-I have also used JUnit (Unit/Integration Testing), Java Persistence (JPA), Mapstruct.
+I have used this framework in two of my projects: Restaurant Ordering System and Car Maintenance Tracker.
+I have also used JUnit (Unit/Integration Testing), Java Persistence (JPA), and Mapstruct.

 • NextJS: this is a full stack framework written in Javascript and developed by Vercel.
 I used this framework when developing a website for a Youtube channel that I helped manage.